SteveCara/TitanicKaggleCompSubmission/README.md

-# Data Science Football Project: Project Overview
+# Who would survive the sinking of the Titanic?: Project Overview

 - Created a predictive model that answers the question: “what sorts of people were more likely to survive the sinking of the Titanic?”.